Are you worried about hackers infiltrating your eCommerce business? It’s a valid worry.

 Not all platforms are created equal.
 Some platforms might offer shiny gadgets or functionalities that can introduce security vulnerabilities.

 Before choosing a platform, it is a good idea to consider the safety and reliability reputation of a platform.
 There are a number of eCommerce platforms in the market that are enjoying a majority in the web space.
 Some of the top names include- Shopify, Magento, Woocommerce, Prestashop, BigCommerce and many more.
-Consider researching about their reviews on user forums and other resources to choose the best technology that matches your business requirements.
+Research about their reviews on user forums and other resources to choose the best technology that matches your business requirements.

 3. Plan a multi-layered security architecture